ripaclub/aclman/README.md

 AclMan library has only two configuration nodes:

-1. `aclman_storage`: to configure the persistence layer in which to save your ACL rules
+1. `aclman_storage` to configure the persistence layer in which to save your ACL rules

-2. `aclman_services`: to configure your services (e.g., a storage and optionally a plugin manager)
+2. `aclman_services` to configure your services (e.g., a storage and optionally a plugin manager)

 Usage (1)
 ---------